 Coronavirus (COVID-19) and Drift Limits

-Thanks to every single one of our customers who has fought hard against the virus, held on tight with us and looked forward for this day.
+Thanks to every single one of our customers who has fought hard against the virus, held on tight with us and continued to support us.

 We can confirm we are open for all experiences

-This is a great announcement and we’re exceptionally happy to be able to re-open.
+This is a great announcement and we’re exceptionally happy to be able to be open.

 Believe us, we’ve put in a lot of work and we can’t wait to welcome you all.